vicwomg/pikaraoke/README.md

 ## What's new (September 2020)

 - VLC support!
-Use either VLC or omxplayer (default) on raspberry pi
+Omxplayer is still default on raspberry pi.
 - Thanks to VLC, we now have cross platform support!
 Linux and OSX for now.
 - python3 support! python 2.7 will still work for now, but it has gone the way of Latin.
 This may become required in a near future revision.
 - basic hotkeys: "esc" exits app. "f" toggles fullscreen.
 This became necessary when working with windowed OS's